LucasDelfino92/morrowindsharp/mw++.md

 ### QUALITY OF LIFE IMPROVEMENTS

-These mods address various issues with Morrowind's gameplay and user interface, from the minor and annoying to the large and infuriating.
-That said, none of these affect the basic gameplay and balance of the game: they simply make playing Morrowind more enjoyable, usually through quality of life features that were sorely lacking.
-Thus they are encouraged even for a first playthrough.
+Mods that address various issues with Morrowind's gameplay and user interface, from the minor and annoying to the large and infuriating.
+Because they only cut the "middle man" in most cases and do not affect the balance of the game, they are recommended even for a first playthrough.

 - [**Alchemy Filter**](https://www.nexusmods.com/morrowind/mods/44808) by Greatness7
 Adds the ability to filter ingredients based on their magic effects.